 Trade & Transport

+Since Globalization, trade has played an increasingly important role in the economy.
 The major export commodities are textiles and apparel (37 percent), iron and steel products (10 percent), and foodstuffs (17 percent).
 Import commodities include machinery (26 percent), fuels (13 percent), raw materials (10 percent), and foodstuffs (4 percent).

 Social Welfare and Change Programs The development of the infrastructure has been impressive.
 The welfare system offers womb-to-tomb free state services for all nationals, including high-quality health care, education up to the tertiary level, social security, family allowances, subsided electricity and water, and housing for low-income groups.
 This is a major way of distributing wealth among the national population.
 The immigrant population also benefits to some extent, particularly in regard to medical care.